In SQL, the

 Let's try the previous SQL command again using

 UNION ALL instead of

-Here, the SQL command selects rows from both tables including duplicate rows.
+Here, the SQL command selects fields from both tables, including the duplicate fields.

 |SQL UNION||SQL UNION ALL|